 Emerson Fang has been a research assistant at Harvard University since 2014.
 Emerson began pipe organ lessons with Christian Lane in May of 2016, and is excited to learn about the art, history, and architecture of "the king of instruments."
 He grew up in the Hudson River Valley region of New York, where he studied violin under Betty-Jean Hagen and piano under Sylvia Buccelli.
 He has a Master of Science Education from Syracuse University, and graduated from Cornell University with a B.S. in Biological Sciences in 2010.
 In his earlier years, Emerson was involved in chamber music ensembles as a violinist, was part of his high school's full orchestra and pit orchestra, attended the New York School of Orchestral Studies summer camp and a local youth orchestra called Stringendo, and was also a member of the New York Youth Symphony.
 During college, he was a member of the university orchestras at Boston University and Cornell University.
 In his free time, Emerson enjoys practicing pipe organ and piano, playing strategy board games and video games, eating, and taking walks outside.

 Jerome Fung began studying the organ with Christian Lane while completing a PhD in experimental soft condensed matter physics at Harvard University.
 Under Chris’s guidance, Jerome earned the Service Playing Certificate of the American Guild of Organists in 2014.
-Currently, Jerome is a Lecturer in Physics at Wellesley College.
-He occasionally acts as a substitute organist at churches in the greater Boston area.
+Currently, Jerome was a Lecturer in Physics at Wellesley College and is currently Assistant Professor at Ithaca College.
+He occasionally acts as a substitute organist at churches in the area.

 Born in Reading in the United Kingdom, Christian Haigh was first introduced to the organ during his time as a boy chorister at Christ Church Cathedral, Oxford.
 Christian continued his studies as a Music, HSBC, and Choral Scholar at Tonbridge School.